Size: 1 Microfilm reel

-Collection Summary: Papers compiled by James on African American artists Laura Wheeler Waring, Henry Ossawa Tanner, and James Bloch.
+Summary: This microfilm collection consists of papers compiled by Milton Morriss James on African American artists Laura Wheeler Waring and Henry Ossawa Tanner, as well as on artist Julius Bloch.

-Waring papers collected by James include a sketchbook; letters (1923-1946) regarding commissions, exhibitions, honorary positions, and activities relating to State Teachers College at Cheyney, and a letter from J. O. Tanner offering to sell an H. O. Tanner painting to Waring for Cheyney; Waring's course outlines, exams and reports for music and art appreciation, handwriting, visual education, and other art classes; and printed matter (1948-1977).
+The compiled papers related to Laura Wheeler Waring include correspondence (1923-1946) regarding commissions, exhibitions, honorary positions, and activities related to State Teachers College at Cheyney, as well as a letter from J. O. Tanner offering to sell an H. O. Tanner painting to Waring for Cheyney; teaching materials, including course outlines, exams, and reports for music and art appreciation, handwriting, visual education, and other art classes; a sketchbook; and printed material (1948-1977).